Holistic Student Potential: A Future-Oriented Approach to Higher Education

 What are some ways that higher education institutions can implement a more holistic admissions process?

 Schools can incorporate holistic admissions by employing a variety of non-cognitive requirements, but one way is by incorporating situational judgment tests (SJTs) that evaluate soft skills.
-Unlike traditional academic tests which can contain biases based on race, socioeconomic status, or gender, SJTs offer a way to measure soft skills or personal attributes with significantly less bias.
-This more equitable approach not only provides a broader view of applicants but can also dilute biases from other standardized academic tests.
+Unlike traditional academic tests, which can have higher group differences, SJTs offer a way to measure soft skills or personal attributes in ways that are more fair and safe for test takers, offering a broader view of applicants than what would be available from academic tests alone.
 A benefit of using SJTs is their efficiency; they come as easily integrated data points without needing individual review, which addresses the resource constraints often associated with holistic admissions.
 Additionally, using an SJT is time-saving for both the applicant and the program.
-Even for schools facing enrollment declines, such holistic measures can increase opportunities by attracting a diverse range of students who might not have previously considered themselves eligible for higher education or a specific course.
+Even for schools facing enrollment declines, such holistic measures can increase opportunities by attracting a wide range of students who might not have previously considered themselves eligible for higher education or a specific course.

 Dr. Dore co-created the most widely used open-response SJT in higher education.
 Casper is a unique open-response SJT used to evaluate an applicant’s social intelligence and professionalism.
 It offers real-life dilemmas and seeks to understand not just the applicant’s actions but their underlying motivations.
 Rooted in nearly 20 years of research, it was first developed at McMaster University in Canada.